sflender/site/index.md

 ---

 # Welcome!
-I'm Samuel (Sam) Flender, a scientist, ML practitioner, and writer.
-I created this website as a "one-stop-shop" to share some of my work.
+I'm Samuel (Sam) Flender, a physicist, data scientist, ML engineer, thinker, blogger, and avid mountain biker.
+I created this website to showcase some of the content I've been creating online.

-## What I do for a living
+## A brief bio
-As of October 2022, I'm an ML engineer at Meta.
+As of October 2022, I'm an ML engineer at Meta in Seattle.
 Before that, I was Applied Scientist at Amazon, and before that Data Scientist at JP Morgan Chase.
 Chase was my first industry job, and before that I was working in Academia, first as PhD student at the University of Helsinki, and then as postdoc at Argonne National Laboratory in Lemont, Illinois.
-My background is in Physics.
+My PhD was in Physics, in particular I specialized in the subject of Cosmology, i.e. the study of the Universe at large scales.

 ## What I write about
 I started writing about Machine Learning and Data Science back in 2019 when I was working as Data Scientist at Chase.
 At first I wanted to have a channel to write about my own learnings about ML and data science, but over time my blog evolved and included ML deep-dives as well as practical tips for data scientists and ML engineers, while my audience grew to more than 1K (as of October 2022).
-Find out more under the Blog tab above.
+- find out more about my [blog](https://samflender.com/blog/)
+- find out more about my [book](https://samflender.com/books/)